website Translator

 • Record the measurements in centimetres of these three sites (A, B, C)

-• Use the calculator below to determine your percentage body fat
+• Use the calculator below to determine your percentage of body fat

-To obtain an estimate of the percentage body fat please enter your age range, gender, three site measurements (in the correct order A, B, C) and then select the 'Calculate' button.
+To estimate body fat percentage, please enter your age range, gender, and three site measurements (in the correct order A, B, C) and then select the 'Calculate' button.

 The calculations are based on McArdle et al. (2000)[2]